BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Sign a Message

 Alternatively, you can just directly sign a message using your address (and your bitcoind) without saving the private key.
-You do with with "bitcoin-cli signmessage [address] [message]".
+You do this with "bitcoin-cli signmessage [address] [message]".
 For example:
 ```
 $ bitcoin-cli signmessage $NEW_ADDRESS_1 "Hello, World"
 HzF7EWicHjDBf9faRTF5O7Q1+iSOunAYyV2880Yz0T/eaUELCukg2hGlJXj9/kptMBu2wf4DEuS8fnoq2QpvSo8=